The Carry-On Philosophy for Traveling Internationally

 So what are the downsides of the carry-on-only philosophy?

 You may forget something or need something that you couldn’t fit in.
-And it’s not always available locally, especially if you’re travelling to Antarctic or similarly remote regions.
+And it’s not always available locally, especially if you’re traveling to the Antarctic or similarly remote regions.
 Also, you may find that you enjoy your travels more with the luxuries of home.
-And that’s okay (don’t let anyone tell you you’re less of a ‘traveller’ because you like luxury).
-But given all of the potential benefits of travelling light, it’s at least worth a try.
+And that’s okay (don’t let anyone tell you-you’re less of a ‘traveler’ because of you like luxury).
+But given all of the potential benefits of traveling light, it’s at least worth a try.